frankc60/jStrip/README.md

 Grabbing html data from the web is not instant, so jStrip provides an **event handler** to tell you when it has all it's data ready, Asynchronously.

-Set a marker (or many) in your jStrip call, name it anything.
+Set a marker (or many) in your jStrip call, simply by using the **marker()** method and naming it anything.

 ```js
 jStrip1.getData("http://www.messyhtml.com").marker("marker1").pretty(true).marker("marker2")
 ```

-Display the markers asynchronously with **on()**.
-Call the instance of jStrip and the named marker used.
+Display the markers asynchronously with the **on()** method.
+This should be placed before the jStrip marker is set.
+Two parameters are needed, the named marker to trigger on and a function to execute.

 ```js
 jStrip1.on("marker1",(data) => {